Sebo-the-tramp/tinygsplat/README.md

 ## Benchmark

 I am working on a MacbookPro M2 - 2023 therefore I will leave here the benchmarks of the time it takes for each Gaussian Splat to train:
+I will also test on CUDA both torch and tinygrad to see the difference in time.

 <!-- Create a table  for benchmark -->